Château d'Yquem 1995 - 1er Cru Classé Supérieur

 Guide Hachette des vins

-Wine rated 3* Favorite (Exceptional wine)
+Wine rated 3* "Coup de Coeur " (Exceptional Wine)

-Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2022 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the wine: